chainwayxyz/citrea-docs/technical-specs/characteristics/block-production/sequencer-commitments.md

 Sequencer commitments are also used in the **Batch Proof Circuits** to make sure proofs are generated for the canonical batch used in sequencer commitments.
 You can read more about it [here](https://www.blog.citrea.xyz/citreas-batch-proofs/).

-Lastly, **Light Client Proofs** that are used in BitVM based **Clementine** bridge also benefits from the sequencer commitments indirectly as well.
+Lastly, **Light Client Proofs** that are used in BitVM based [**Clementine**](https://citrea.xyz/clementine_whitepaper.pdf) bridge benefits from the sequencer commitments indirectly as well.
+In addition to Clementine whitepaper, you can read more about it [here](https://x.com/citrea_xyz/status/1877746951309176971).
-Lastly, sequencer commitments are also utilized for the generation of the Light Client Proofs.
-Light Client Proofs are a criticial component of the BitVM based Clementine bridge, you can read more about it [here](https://x.com/citrea_xyz/status/1877746951309176971).

 #### Querying Sequencer Commitments